About me

 They are building a free, dedicated network of trained Mental Health First Aiders who can support other bikers across the UK.

-For more information about Mental Health Motorbike, please see their website, and get involved with them, myself and the many other Mental Health First Aiders via their Facebook group.
+For more information please visit mhmotorbike.com, and get involved with them, myself and the many other Mental Health First Aiders via their Facebook group.

 If you need emergency help please refer to this page on their website.